 On the western seaboard of Europe there are three existing coastal Superquarries, two on the Norwegian coast and one at Glensanda in Scotland.
 There are alternative sources of hard rock which do not cause the environmental and economic damage that the re-opening and upscaling of Dean Quarry would cause

 THE PROJECT WILL RESULT IN:

 The industrialisation of an Area of Outstanding Natural Beauty (AONB), a Site of Special Scientific Interest (SSSI) and a Marine Conservation Zone.
-This will threaten the bird breeding grounds and stop off points for migratory birds, as well as threaten the bottlenose dolphins, grey seals, minke whales and basking sharks which are all regularly seen off the coast here.
+Dean Quarry is adjacent to a Special Area of Conservation (SAC) and newly created National Nature Reserve (NNR).
+This will threaten the bird breeding grounds and stop off points for migratory birds, as well as threaten the Har Porpoise, bottlenose dolphins, grey seals, minke whales and basking sharks which are all regularly seen off the coast here.

 - Pollution including noise pollution caused by heavy explosions from 9am to 5pm on weekdays, and on Saturday mornings.
 Loading of the ships would continue around the clock.
 A large amount of heavy machinery risks oil pollution while the ammonium sulphates in the explosives can cause compound runoffs containing nitrogen.
 In turn this can affect the water with potential for increased turbidity and algal growth, further damaging the marine environment.